-Defined contribution (DC) plan assets are a significant component of Americans' retirement assets, representing more than one-quarter of the total retirement market (Figure 1) and about one-tenth of US households' aggregate financial assets at year-end 2020.1 To measure participant-directed changes in DC plans, ICI has been tracking participant activity through recordkeeper surveys since 2008.
-This report updates results from ICI's survey of a cross section of recordkeeping firms representing a broad range of DC plans and covering more than 30 million employer-based DC retirement plan participant accounts as of March 2021.
-The broad scope of the recordkeeper survey
+Defined contribution (DC) plan assets are a significant component of Americans' retirement assets, representing more than one-quarter of the total retirement market (Figure 1) and about one-tenth of US households' aggregate financial assets at the end of the first quarter of 2021.1 To measure participant-directed changes in DC plans, ICI has been tracking participant activity through recordkeeper surveys since 2008.
+This report updates results from ICI's survey of a cross section of recordkeeping firms representing a broad range of DC plans and covering more than 30 million employer-based DC retirement plan participant accounts as of June 2021.
+The broad scope of the recordkeeper survey provides valuable insights about recent withdrawal, contribution, asset allocation, and loan decisions of participants in these plans.
+The most recent survey covered DC plan participants' activities in the first six months of 2021.2 In this period, stock prices generally rose (Figure 1); on net, the S&P 500 total return index was up 15.3 percent in the first half of 2021 (Figure 2).

-28 Percent of US Retirement Assets Were Defined Contribution Plan Assets at Year-End 2020
+28 Percent of US Retirement Assets Were Defined Contribution Plan Assets in First Quarter 2021